roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7246g/accessing-your-gateway/README.md

 ---

 # Accessing your Gateway
-After burning the image into the SD Card, make sure you have inserted the SD Card with the Latest Firmware installed to the **RAK7246G - LoRaWAN® Developer Gateway** and the LoRa® and GPS Antenna attached to it.
+After burning the image into the SD Card, make sure you have inserted the SD Card with the Latest Firmware installed to the **RAK7246G LPWAN Developer Gateway** and the LoRa® and GPS Antenna attached to it.
 After which, you can now safely power on the gateway.

 :::warning
-:warning: Before powering the RAK7246G - LoRaWAN® Developer Gateway, you must install the LoRa® and GPS antennas.
+:warning: Before powering the RAK7246G LPWAN Developer Gateway, you must install the LoRa® and GPS antennas.
 Not doing so might damage the boards.
 :::

 ## Wi-Fi AP Mode
-By default, the LoRaWAN® Gateway will work in Wi-Fi AP Mode which means that you can find an SSID named like "**Rakwireless_XXXX**" on your PC Wi-Fi Network List.
+By default, the Gateway will work in Wi-Fi AP Mode which means that you can find an SSID named like "**Rakwireless_XXXX**" on your PC Wi-Fi Network List.

 <rk-img :params="$page.frontmatter.params.img1" />

 ::: tip Note:
 :pencil: “XXXX” is the last 2 bytes of your RAK7246’s WiFi MAC address.
 Connect to this Wi-Fi SSID using the password provided below.
-Take note also  of the default IP address of the LoRaWAN® Gateway provided below as this will be needed in connecting via SSH.
+Take note also  of the default IP address of the Gateway provided below as this will be needed in connecting via SSH.

 * **Wi-Fi Password:** rakwireless
 * **Default IP Address:** `192.168.230.1`